Skip to content

 Then the downloaded packages can be transfered to the production server and installed with

-temBoard debs are published on Dalibo Labs APT repository. temBoard supports Debian bookworm, bullseye and buster.
+Dalibo Labs APT repository serves DEB packages for temBoard.
 Start by enabling Dalibo Labs APT repository.

 # echo deb http://apt.dalibo.org/labs $(lsb_release -cs)-dalibo main > /etc/apt/sources.list.d/dalibo-labs.list